Skip to content

 The objectives of the statement of purpose are twofold.
 First, it builds on the content of more generalized documents, such as transcripts and resumes, by providing further details regarding the applicant’s background and academic qualifications.
 Second, it delivers a clear description of the applicant’s objectives, including his research interests and intended course of study.
 This information is critical to the application process and a focused, well-written document is essential to the decision to admit.
 For this reason, the statement of purpose should reflect your best thinking regarding your decision to pursue doctoral studies at the University of Washington.

 In particular, the statement should be structured around the following five pieces of information.
 First, begin with a brief overview of your academic and professional background, including a description of any previous research experience.
 Second, describe your motivation for pursuing doctoral studies and your current research interests.
 Remember that this is your opportunity to explain what you would like to learn through advanced study and what you plan to achieve by doing so.
 Third, identify at least three members of the faculty whom you would like to work with.
-Fourth, briefly outline your intended course of study including your primary research interests.
+Fourth, briefly outline your intended course of study, including your primary research interests.
 You may also want to list several courses that you would like to take during your first year in the program.
 Finally, conclude with a short description of your envisioned future and the role that you would like to play in the planning field.

 As you write, please keep in mind that it is important to be as specific as possible.
 The admissions committee seeks to understand your objectives and to ensure that your interests are compatible with those of the program faculty.
-And while it is understood that your knowledge of the University of Washington may be limited, you are encouraged to seek information via the Internet and through faculty that you have an interest in working with.
+While it is understood that your knowledge of the University of Washington may be limited, you are encouraged to seek information via the Internet and through faculty that you have an interest in working with.
 The more informed and focused your statement of purpose, the better your chances of admission.

 All statements should be written in twelve-point font, single-spaced, and limited to no more than two pages in length.
 Due to the significance of the document, it is highly recommended that you allow yourself plenty of time to prepare it and that you seek feedback from academic advisors.